teddelin/ansible-flask-gunicorn-nginx/README.md

 ## Flask
 A simple flask app structure with a possibility to grow but I would not recommend deploying this with ansible, just added it for testing purposes.

+## Postgres
+Creating an instance of postgres that allows any ip to connect to the test user and database.

+## Version 2
+- Found a new way of structuring the who project which has helped a lot with maintaining and developing it.
+- Added a database.
+- TODO: Make everything more dynamic.